Hutheesing Jain Temple Ahmedabad Entry Fee

 Sompura artisans are well known artisans famed for their craftsmanship skills in stone carvings and sculpting and are especially involved in making sculptures in Hindu and Jain temples.
 Legends state that there is a 170 years old lamp that is still lighting beneath the sanctum sanctorum.

 A famous saint, Shanti Sagar Suri did the consecration called the Pratishtha.
 It is believed that around 4,00,000 pilgrims attended the ceremonies.
-A Jain monastery called Dharmnath Derasar was build in Nisha Pol before the consecration of the Hutheesing Jain temple for accommodating the pilgrims and encouraging the Jain beliefs and customs.
-The event was marked with 21 days celebration.
+A Jain monastery called Dharmnath Derasar was built in Nisha Pol before the consecration of the Hutheesing Jain temple for accommodating the pilgrims and encouraging the Jain beliefs and customs.
+The event was marked with a 21 days celebration.
 It was inaugurated on Posh Vad 11 Vikram Samvat.

 Ornamented with stunning stone carvings, Hutheesing Jain Temple is an architectural masterpiece built in white marble.
 With an outstanding layout this revered site has a courtyard enclosed with cloisters.

 A highly ornate and enduring architectural structure that accommodates 238 stone images and 21 yantras is the brainchild of architect Premchand Salat.
 Pilgrims take a flight of steps to reach the pillared hall which leads to the sanctum sanctorum.
 Idol of the 15th Tirthankara, Dharmanatha set in the moolyanak is quite appealing.
 It also houses the idol of Osia Mata, the prime deity of Oswals.

 A significant addition to the revered site is the 78 feet high Manasthamba noted for its architectural magnificence similar to the Jain Manasthamba and the Kirtistamba situated in Chittor district of Rajasthan.